Arjunmenonk/Eloquent-javascript-Project/README.md

 Outside outse for loop print the board value.

+## How to save

 Once the code is typed in Visual studio code, Save the file with .js extension

-In the left tab,the file name will be displayed, right click the file and click "Open in Terminal
+## How to execute

-Type node and the filename.js to execute
+Type node and the filename.js to execute in terminal

 ## Authors

 Marijn Haverbeke

 ## Acknowledgments